k21971/EvilHack/doc/evilhack-changelog.md

 - Gnomes hate eggs
 - Fix: some 'gnomes hate eggs' tweaks
 - Adjust Wizard of Yendor resurrecting back to normal odds
+- Regular eggs have a small chance to cancel gnomes